MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 #### What are the requirement for using Data Export with the CoE Starter Kit?

-You have to configure [Data Export](/power-platform/admin/self-service-analytics#set-up-the-data-export-process-for-your-tenant) in the Power Platform Admin Center first.
+To receive the data, you have to configure [Data Export](/power-platform/admin/self-service-analytics#set-up-the-data-export-process-for-your-tenant) in the Power Platform Admin Center first.
 This feature requires a Global Admin for initial setup, and an Azure Storage account to store data.
 Before you can set up Data Export, you also have to enable [tenant-level analytics](/power-platform/admin/tenant-level-analytics).
-In addition to the current requirements of needing an environment, you will also need a [Power BI Premium](/power-bi/enterprise/service-premium-features) per user or per capacity workspace.
+For the CoE Starter Kit capabilities, you will also need a [Power BI Premium](/power-bi/enterprise/service-premium-features) per user or per capacity workspace.

 #### What are the license requirements and costs for using Data Export with the CoE Starter Kit?

-The identity setting up the CoE Starter Kit will need a Power Apps Per User and Power Automate Per User access, and either a and Power BI Premium per user license or access to a Power BI Premium per capacity workspace.
-You will also need a Azure Datalake Gen 2 Storage Account to receive data from the Data Export feature.
+The identity setting up the CoE Starter Kit needs a Power Apps Per User and Power Automate Per User license, and either a Power BI Premium per user license or access to a Power BI Premium per capacity workspace.
+You will also need an Azure Datalake Gen 2 Storage Account to receive data from the Data Export feature.

+#### What permissions are required for the CoE Starter Kit to consume Data Export data?

+The identity setting up the CoE Starter Kit needs Storage Data Reader permissions to the Azure Storage account that receives data from the Data Export feature.

 #### Why do you recommend moving from using cloud flows to retrieve inventory to using Data Export?

+>[!NOTE]
+>The CoE Starter kit using Data Export data is currently in preview.
+We recommend you test the CoE Starter Kit with Data Export in a dedicated test environment before using this feature in production or upgrading your production environment.

 The cloud flows that sync inventory to Dataverse consume a high number of API calls, and can hit throttling and scale limits if you have a large number of Power Platform resources (environments, apps, flows) in your tenant.
-They work best for small to medium sized tenants that have less than 10,000 apps and flows.
+These cloud flows work best for small to medium sized tenants that have less than 10,000 apps and flows.
 The Data Export feature uses Power BI and Power Platform dataflows which are powerful at transforming and handling large amounts of data.
 Using Data Export with the CoE Starter Kit will increase performance and scale.

 #### Will the CoE Starter Kit still have inventory of resources not yet available in the Data Export feature?